harism06/Prediction/README.md

 ## You Don't Cash Out by Following the Herd📉

-Here’s the thing — if *everyone* agrees something is the next big thing, then the opportunity to create *massive* wealth is already gone.
+If *everyone* agrees something is the next big thing, then the opportunity to create *massive* wealth is already gone.
 Why?
 Because the value gets spread thin.
 Everyone has a slice.

 Real fortunes are built by those who spot trends **before** they become obvious, when everyone else is skeptical.